poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

 php-apache   Deployment/php-apache   0%/50%    1         10        1          65m
 ```

-As currently the application has no load, the target is 0%.
+As currently, the application has no load, the target is 0%.
 HPA gets this information from the metrics server installed previously.

 ### Increase the Load

-To increase the load we will be using busybox image, which continously access the application in a loop.
+To increase the load we will be using the busybox image, which continuously accesses the application in a loop.
 In a new terminal,

 ```
 $ kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://php-apache; done"
 ```

-In the other terminal, after a while, you can see target % is increased leading to autoscale out the deployment which affects the replicasets which in turn increases the number of pods to handle the load.
+In the other terminal, after a while, you can see the target % is increased leading to autoscale out the deployment which affects the replicasets which in turn increases the number of pods to handle the load.

 ```
 $ kubectl get all